microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 GO
 ```

-For the current Azure SQL Database deployment, your results should look like the following:
+For the current Azure SQL Database deployment, your results should look like the following:<br><br>

 <img src="../graphics/service_objective_results.png" alt="service_objective_results"/>